Current walkway status:

-TIROMOANA BUSH & MT CASS WALKWAY CLOSURE
+TIROMOANA BUSH & MT CASS WALKWAYS

 Transwaste Canterbury Ltd. is committed to establishing recreational opportunities and facilitating public use as part of the management of Tiromoana Bush.
 Public use is a major focus of the Tiromoana Bush restoration project and includes recreational access, educational use and scientific research.